-Capgras Syndrome is a mental disorder that makes people believe that reality has been altered and a family member, friend, or spouse has been replaced by an impostor.
+Capgras Syndrome is a mental disorder that makes people believe that reality has been altered and an impostor has replaced a family member, friend, or spouse.
 Their belief is so strong that no amount of reasoning can change it.

 The patient might recognize someone and feel something wrong about them, even if nothing is.
-Researchers frequently associate this rare mental health disorder with Alzheimer’s and dementia; they also believe it’s caused by a problem with the brain.
+Researchers frequently associate this rare mental health disorder with Alzheimer’s and dementia; they also believe a problem with the brain causes it.

 This is a mental disorder in which people think their genitals are shrinking and will disappear.
 In females, the most significant symptom of this illness is the fear of retracting the nipples, breasts and vulva.
 In males, the biggest sign is fear of their penis shrinking.